Table of contents

-So, Why and What should be in Minimum Viable Product app with Lean Startup development?
+Why and What should be in the custom Minimum Viable Product?

 So, why do we suggest starting with your own city for your Minimum Viable Product?
-Sure, you can spend dozens of thousands to be promoted on Super Bowl but are you sure you can afford such promotion?
+Sure, you can spend dozens of thousands to be promoted in Super Bowl but are you sure you can afford such a promotion?

 “THE LEAN STARTUP METHOD IS NOT ABOUT COST, IT IS ABOUT SPEED.
-LEAN STARTUPS WASTE LESS MONEY BECAUSE THEY USE A DISCIPLINED APPROACH TO TESTING NEW PRODUCTS AND IDEAS.”
+LEAN STARTUPS WASTE LESS MONEY BECAUSE THEY USE A DISCIPLINED APPROACH TO TESTING NEW PRODUCTS AND IDEAS.”— Eric Ries

 What to work on?